aleksandraklofat/database_design_notes/README.md

 - single/mutiple

 Relation Schema - Table Schema: representation of data that is going into table </br>
-Realtion Keys - inherently unique, identify the row and the relationship Primary Key - unique identifyier (we decide which one from relation keys will bekome primary key)
+Realtion Keys - inherently unique, identify the row and the relationship </br>
+Primary Key - unique identifyier (we decide which one from relation keys will bekome primary key) </br>
+Foreign Key - </br>
+Compound Key - </br>
+Composite Key - </br>
+Surrogate Key - (actualy it is primary key - it represents unique row, id field) </br>

+3. For every entity determine what things it will store/Atributes(?)

+4. Drawing relationships between entities

+Relationships: 1 to 1, 1 to many, many to many

 ## 2. Bottom-up Desgin
 - there is a system/database